 'Fundamental Shift' Needed To Protect Miners From Deadly Black Lung

-New and tougher rules designed to protect coal miners from the coal and silica dust that causes the fatal disease black lung may not be enough to stem an "epidemic" of the worst stages of the disease or the highest rates of disease in central Appalachia in 25 years.
+New and tougher rules designed to protect coal miners from the coal and silica dust that causes the fatal disease black lung may not be enough to stem an "epidemic" of the worst stages of the disease or the highest rates of disease in Central Appalachia in 25 years.

 That's the conclusion of a review of the federal government's latest efforts to keep coal miners from being exposed to excessive and toxic amounts of the dust they create as they cut into coal seams.

-The review, released Thursday from the National Academies of Sciences, Engineering, and Medicine (NAS), notes that coal mine operators comply with the new dust control regulations at a rate of more than 99 percent, but "these approaches may not guarantee that exposures will be controlled adequately or that future disease rates will decline."
+The review, released Thursday from the National Academies of Sciences, Engineering, and Medicine, notes that coal mine operators comply with the new dust control regulations at a rate of more than 99 percent, but "these approaches may not guarantee that exposures will be controlled adequately or that future disease rates will decline."

 The NAS review committee of mining experts says "a fundamental shift is needed in the way mine operators approach exposure control," including "beyond compliance" efforts that exceed the safety requirements of federal rules and regulations.

-The new dust control measures were imposed by the federal Mine Safety and Health Administration (MSHA) during the Obama administration and took full effect in August 2016.
+The new dust control measures were imposed by the federal Mine Safety and Health Administration during the Obama administration and took full effect in August 2016.
 They require a select number of miners to wear dust-sampling devices that can monitor coal dust exposure in real time.
 Previously, samples could take weeks to analyze.

 The real-time monitoring gives the miners and mine operators the chance to adapt so that workers are exposed to less dust.
 They can boost ventilation that sends clean air through the mine to sweep away dust.
 They can increase the amount of water sprayed on the coal seam as mining machines dig into the coal.
 They can slow mining machines so they produce less dust.
 And they can move exposed miners to areas with less or no dust.